Tesse

-Tesse is a lake that lies in Lom and Vågå municipalities in Innlandet county, Norway.
+Tesse is a lake that lies in Lom Municipality and Vågå Municipality in Innlandet county, Norway.
 The 12.78 km2 lake lies about 10 km east of the mountain Kvitingskjølen and about 4 km south of the river Otta.
-The lake is mostly located in Lom municipality, but some very small parts of the lake cross over into Vågå municipality.
+The lake is mostly located in Lom Municipality, but some very small parts of the lake cross over into Vågå Municipality.